MrBertieG/Visit-Folkestone/README.md

 - The header contains the main banner of the page.
 The imaged in the banner zooms out as the user first loads up the page.
 - The header contains a section where it explains to the user what is the main purpose of the website.
-- The colour scheme is continued in the headers description.
+- The colour scheme is continued in the header's description.

 <br/><br/>